CHANELLE ADAMS

 I gave a virtual talk at La Loge's "Constellations for the Future: Stories on Ecology, Kinship and Sciences."
 How might thinking with plant medicine, colonial science archives, and the Malagasy independence movement generate a sense of possibility for the future?

-In September 2021, I led a haunted walk through the Marseille Funny Zoo in Longchamps Park.
+In September 2021, I led a haunted walk through the parc zooloique in Marseille.

 Ghosts rupture time by reminding us of the unfaced, unrestituted, and unresolved.
 Part meditative experience, part ghost tour, this performance is a practice in noticing colonial hauntologies in everyday city landscapes and an experiment in face to face encounters with ghosts.
 I invited participants to think with these ghosts by re-relating with haunt to release the future from historical horrors.